 - High GPA: as GPA is mostly determined by test-taking, it encourages the development of memorization skills, and repetitive work, overly emphasizing skills that are not useful for today’s economic output.

-- Wealthy families: while resources from a young age create polished, broad perspectives, comfort create a lack of hunger and grit.
-The most talented people have overcome large adversities from a young age.
+- Wealthy families: while resources from a young age create polished, broad perspectives, comfort can create a lack of hunger and grit.
+Rewarding based on wealth overlooks a large pool of people who grew their talents by overcoming large adversities from a young age.

 We define simulations as a learning environment where participants can test their aptitude in a field against real-world scenarios.
 The outcomes of actions should be similar to what would happen in the real world (on the job).
 The purpose of the experience is to provide accurate feedback loops to the learner so they can improve themselves.
 A good simulation is one where the more time a candidate spends in the simulation the more skilled they become.

 Simulations should have a way to track participant activity so that results can be used to measure the likelihood of success on the job.
 Some of this data should be objectively quantifiable.
 Simulation hiring is the use of these results to make hiring decisions.